itzg/docker-minecraft-server/README.md

 ## Versions

-To use a different Minecraft version, pass the `VERSION` environment variable, which can have the value
+To use a different Minecraft version, pass the `VERSION` environment variable (case sensitive), which can have the value

 - LATEST (the default)
 - SNAPSHOT